Legal cases with fixed pricing, standardized processes, and firm timelines

 Top Read: Child Custody Laws in India

 Parents can apply for joint custody shortly after filing for a mutual divorce case, or in cases of annulments, domestic violence, judicial separation, terms of joint custody can be deliberated by the court depending upon the facts and circumstances of each case.
 In cases where parents want to amicably file for joint custody they can do so by mediating reasonable terms and conditions consented upon by each party relating to the financial, educational, health and other aspects relating to the overall development of the child.
-The court provides for forms which can be filed with regard to the joint custody of the child.'K.M.Vinaya v.
-B. Srinivas' case and the introduction of the concept of Joint Custody?
+The court provides for forms which can be filed with regard to the joint custody of the child.

 The landmark case of ‘K.M.Vinaya v.
 B. Srinivas', laid the foundation for the Law Commission Report No. 257 relating to the reforms integrated in the Guardianship and Wards Act, 1890.